fabacab/tumblr-crosspostr/readme.txt

 == Changelog ==

+= Version 0.7.13 =

+* [Bugfix](https://github.com/meitar/tumblr-crosspostr/issues/7): Correctly post tweets that have quotation marks without slashes in them.
+(Also fixes the case where a tweet would not be posted because the added slashes pushed the tweet contents over Twitter's 140 character length limit.)

 = Version 0.7.12 =

 * [Bugfix](https://github.com/meitar/tumblr-crosspostr/issues/8): Treat `tumblr_post_id` meta field value as string (not integer) to prevent 32 bit systems from overflowing and attempting to edit posts with a different ID than stored in the database.